ShellyNguyen98/Project02/README.md

   This application is covered by the None license.

   ## Contributing
-  Maxwell, Benjamin, David, Shelly, Calum
+  Maxwell, Benjamin, David, Shelly, Calum, Quinton

   ## Questions